koii-network/docs/concepts/earning-koii/network-economics.md

+---
+title: Network Economics
+description: Koii is a decentralized protocol, meaning that anyone is free to fork the code and build their own version for a specific purpose.
+image: static/img/thumbnail.png
+sidebar_label: Network Economics
+---

 # Network Economics

 Koii is a decentralized protocol, meaning that anyone is free to fork the code and build their own version for a specific purpose.
 In our first implementation, the [settlement layer](/develop/settlement-layer/k2-tick-tock-fast-blocks) provides [payments processing](/develop/finnie-for-devs/koii-network/transfer-koii) and [dispute resolution](/develop/microservices-and-tasks/what-are-tasks/what-are-audits) services to support the compute economy, while providing a historical ledger.
 Since the settlement layer is decentralized, there is no central ownership body, and following from the examples of Bitcoin, Ethereum, and Solana, a tokenized model was implemented to ensure bad actors can be appropriately penalized.
 Transaction fees paid in KOII tokens control how data is added to the network, preventing a bad actor from flooding the system with spam.&#x20;